 The best recipe I’ve found for Rouladen dates back to the late 60’s, from the seminal Time-Life series of Cookbooks that detailed many authentic recipes from around the world.
 I have of course tweaked it to my specifications, as noted in the recipe text.
 You can find many of these out-of-print cookbooks used on Amazon.

-Worth trying, my Citizens!
+Worth trying, !

 Battle on – The Generalissimo

 3 pounds of top round steak, sliced 1/2″ thick, trimmed of all fat, pounded to 1/4″ thick, then cut into 6 rectangular pieces about 4″ wide and 8″ long.

 Spread the meat with Dusseldorf-style (hot) mustard, sprinkling with finely chopped onions, and then place a strip of raw bacon down the center and a half a dill pickle spear across the small end before rolling up, and securing each end with butcher’s string or silicone rubber bands (available at Walmart).

 Brown the meat rolls in lard (preferably, or if you prefer use oil), then remove rolls from skillet, add two cups low-salt beef stock or homemade (preferred) to pan (, not stock), deglazing.

 Bring to boil and add in chopped celery, chopped leeks (, chopped parsnips, garlic cloves (TFD note – this is my additon and not in the orginal recipe) and parsley to the rolls.
 Cover the pan, simmer on low for an hour, or until meat shows no resistance when pierced with a fork.

 Remove the rolls to a heated platter and cover with foil to keep warm while you make the sauce.